mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 Finally, I've put together an example of a rudimentary iTunes browser.
 This is the standard little toy application I write when I explore a new framework.
-It demonstrates, in a bit more structured way, forms processing, table generation, micro-service requests, column sorting and even a fun little video player.
+It demonstrates, in a bit more structured way, forms processing, table generation, micro-service requests.

 <div id="iTunes" style="height: 99em; border: 1px solid lightgray; margin-bottom: 1em"></div>
 <script>